-The District shall maintain an employee's work history, which includes dates of hire, length of continuous service in a position, information on leaves, and breaks in service.
+The District shall maintain every employee's work history, which includes dates of hire, length of continuous service in a position, information on leaves, and breaks in service.

 For classified employees, seniority determinations will be made in accordance with the Rules of the Board of City Service Commissioners, Rule XII.
-"Position" under Rule XII of the Rules of the Board of City Service Commissioners, means a position within the bargaining unit.
-A "position change" occurs when an employee takes a position outside the employee's bargaining unit.

-Seniority for certificated staff is based upon employee's length of service.
+For certificated staff, seniority is based upon employee's length of service.
 Seniority of certificated employees will be considered by the District, but is understood to not be controlling with regard to assignment, reassignment, or layoff of such personnel.